 Given the volume of business it deals with, and the number of areas in which Council is granted the power to act, it is usual for Parish Councils to form committees to consider the various issues.
-In February 2017, Council made the decision to re-structure its committees in order to address onerous time commitments for councillors and to combine discussions in areas where interests can often overlap.
-Committees usually meet monthly (twice monthly in the case of Planning and quarterly in the case of Finance & General Purpose) and consider business relating to their respective areas of responsibility, as follows:
+Committees usually meet monthly (twice monthly in the case of Planning and quarterly in the case of Finance & Governance and Community Centre) and consider business relating to their respective areas of responsibility, as follows:

-Planning and the Community Centre committees possess delegated powers, which give these committees the power to make decisions which bind the whole Parish Council.
-All other committees are advisory only, and all major decisions and expenditure must therefore be brought to full Council for approval.
-Committee notes are circulated to Council before each monthly meeting and this ensures that Council is fully aware of all minor actions and expenditure which committees are permitted to carry out under Standing Orders, as well as recommendations regarding major issues.
+The Planning Committee possesses delegated powers, which gives this committee the power to make decisions which bind the whole Parish Council.
+All other committees benefit from delegated powers in respect of the authorisation of expenditure provided for in their approved budget; with the exception of expenditure in excess of £20k which requires separate Council approval.
+All major decisions and expenditure must therefore be brought to full Council for approval.
+Draft committee minutes are circulated to Council before each monthly meeting and this ensures that Council is fully aware of all minor actions and expenditure which committees are permitted to carry out under Standing Orders, as well as recommendations regarding major issues.

 The Council also establishes sub-committees to deal with specific projects, currently the only additional committee is that which is progressing the Community Centre project.
 As is permitted by legislation, residents are able to be co-opted onto these committees to lend their specific experience and assistance in their work.

 For further details of the Council's policies and procedures please click here.

 The Armed Forces Covenant sets out the relationship between the nation, the government and the armed forces.
 It recognises that the whole nation has a moral obligation to members of the armed forces and their families, and it establishes how they should expect to be treated.

 - the armed forces community should not face disadvantage compared to other citizens in the provision of public and commercial services;